johnmartinello/aihackfest/README.md

 ## Overview

 This project is a Book Recommendation System built for the **AI Hackfest (2025)** event.
 It demonstrates the use of Generative AI to provide personalized book suggestions based on user queries.
+[Project Demo](https://youtu.be/OzQ4bdLvlmE)

 **This application was developed in less than 12 hours.**

 ## Functionality